 - Emotional or physical numbness of your senses or responses to the world around you – like you are somehow not a part of what is going on in your own life.

 - A sense that your memories lack emotion, and that they may or may not be your own memories but a memory of a story, or someone else’s life you heard about.

-Derealisation and depersonalisation – What causes them?
+Derealization and depersonalization – What causes them?

 The exact cause is yet to be pinned down.
-Some people may be more vulnerable to experiencing depersonalisation and derealisation than others, possibly due to genetic and environmental factors.
+Some people may be more vulnerable to experiencing depersonalization and derealisation than others, possibly due to genetic and environmental factors.
 Heightened states of stress and fear may also trigger episodes.
 As do epileptic or non-epileptic seizures.

 - Certain personality traits such as being a highly-sensitive person, or personality disorders such as BPD, that mean you tend to avoid or deny difficult situations and become easily stressed or agitated.

 - Trauma during childhood or as an adult, such as experiencing or witnessing a traumatic event or abuse.

 - Severe stress or burnout such as major relationship, financial or work-related issues making your subconscious separate itself from your reality as a coping mechanism.